IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Period      Scenario        Load level  Area    System inertia of the area for each load level    s
 ==========  ==============  ==========  ======  ================================================  ==

 Given that the system inertia depends on the area, it can be sensible to assign an area as a country, for example.
+The system inertia can be used for imposing a minimum synchronous power and, consequently, force the commitment of at least some rotating units.

 Internally, all the values below 2.5e-5 times the maximum system demand of each area will be converted into 0 by the model.